- We advise you to exercise normal safety precautions.

 Penalties for drug offences, including those involving cannabis, are severe and include lengthy imprisonment in local jails.

-Homosexuality is illegal and penalties include imprisonment of up to 14 years.
+Homosexuality continues to be illegal in Malawi, despite the government having announced an informal moratorium on the existing law.
+Penalties include imprisonment of up to 14 years.
 The local community is generally intolerant of same sex relationships.
 See our LGBTI travellers page .

 It is illegal to photograph government buildings, airports, churches or synagogues, bridges and military installations.